-- If a member of staff is approached by anyone wanting to make a verbal complaint they will inform an appropriate manager who will then log the details on the staff web page. - Complaints received in writing will be handed to the Complaints Handler or if not available to a manager who will complete the complaints log as above.
+- If a member of staff is approached by anyone wanting to make a verbal complaint they will inform an appropriate manager who will then log the details on the staff web page. - Complaints received in writing will be handed to the Complaints Handler or if not available to a manager who will log the complaint.

 Informal Complaint Formal Complaint Will be handled by the relevant manager to provide an adequate resolution.
 The manager who initially logs the complaint will not by default be the manager who handles the complaint.
-Once a Formal complaint is lodged a member of SLT will then nominate an appropriate manager to handle the complaint who is independent of the issue being complained about.
+Once a formal complaint is lodged a Director will then nominate an appropriate manager to handle the complaint who is independent of the issue being complained about.

-All complainants will receive a written acknowledgement of the complaint within 3 working days via email or post from the Complaints Handler (or nominated manager).
+• All complainants will receive a written acknowledgement of the complaint within 3 working days via email or post from the Complaints Handler (or nominated manager).